NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/setup/lab-setup.rst

 ALTERNATIVE B

-We have booked half a node on Rackham per course participant.
+We have booked 6 cores on Rackham per course participant.
 To run the tutorial in the interactive mode log on to Rackham and request an interactive session.
 Remember to replace <username> with your own id.

 .. code-block:: bash